kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

 ```
 In the above code we apply the various previously defined Macros to configure the various access ports via a loop structure.
 We then apply the VLANs to the port-channel.

 While we have configured all the various interfaces this does not take into account Authentication and Authorization scenarios.
-What it does though is sets us up nicely to reuse
+What it does though is sets us up nicely to reuse the templates calling them directly from Identity Services Engine in Authorization Policies.

 ## Step 5 - ***Non SDA IBNS2.0 Port Configuration - Use Case***
+The last section of this lab will walk through the various considerations for **IBNS2.0** and how to deal with host onboarding in an Non **SD-Access** Fabric environment.

+### ***Modify Code***

 ## Availability Information
 This lab is under development please come back soon.
 ETA for delivery June 30 2021.